-When comparing British Airways Vs Cathay Pacific, which is the best option when travelling in Business Class?
+When comparing British Airways vs. Cathay Pacific, which is the best option when traveling in Business Class?

 Airport & Lounges

 Cathay Pacific operates from Hong Kong International Airport (HKG), while the British Airways hub is London Heathrow (LHR).
-Both airports are excellent offering decent restaurants, world-class shopping with haute boutiques, and a wide range of leisure facilities.
-Hong Kong airport even has a golf courses (HKG).
+Both airports are excellent, offering decent restaurants, world-class shopping with Haute boutiques, and a wide range of leisure facilities.
+Hong Kong airport even has a golf course (HKG).

-I actually like the style of both the British Airways and the Cathay Pacific.
-They are both stylish and I don’t have a particular favourite.
+I actually like the style of both British Airways and Cathay Pacific.
+They are both stylish, and I don’t have a particular favorite.
 British Airways planes offer classic style in a blue hue.

-Cathay Pacific’s planes feature an understated, white and minimalist kind of modernism.
-The neutral white colour palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.
+Cathay Pacific’s planes feature an understated, white, and minimalist kind of modernism.
+The neutral white color palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.

-Both British Airways and Cathay Pacific offer a consistent Business Class product across most of its long-haul fleet.
+Both British Airways and Cathay Pacific offer a consistent Business Class product across most of their long-haul fleet.

 As a nervous flyer, I like to fly British Airways as the pilots tend to keep you informed of turbulence and tend to have a rather comforting (for me) British accent.
 Many have a background in the RAF.
-I am sure pilots from other airlines are equally competent but there is no other airline which has the Biggles style British Airways pilots.
+I am sure pilots from other airlines are equally competent, but there is no other airline that has the Biggles style British Airways pilots.

 Best Business Class Seat

-Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.
+Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window.
+In contrast, the seats in the middle are angled towards each other.

 I think the best wide-body Business Class layout & seats are (in order from excellent to OK):